CETO System: Using Oceanic Wave to Generate Clean Electricity and Desalinate Water

 Australia-based Carnegie Wave Energy Limited installed its CETO technology system off the coast of Garden Island in Western Australia in late 2014 to use oceanic waves to generate zero-emission electricity while desalinating oceanic water simultaneously.
+Spain also initiated its deployment at its at the Biscay Marine Energy Platform in March 2025.

-Understanding How the CETO System Works
+Understanding How the CETO Wave Technology Works

 The system is capable of converting ocean wave energy into zero-emission electricity while also desalinating ocean water.
 Furthermore, the system features an eco-friendly design making it attractive to marine life.

-Because the diameter of the buoyant actuator has the most significant influence on power output, the company has increased this in CETO 6 to approximately 20 meters.
+Carnegie Wave Energy has also introduced the CETO 6.
+This sixth iteration to the CETO Wave Technology features 1000 kW buoys.
+Moreover, because the diameter of the buoyant actuator has the most significant influence on power generation or output, the company has increased this to approximately 20 meters.

-The CETO 6 will not only be larger.
-It will also incorporate the power generation offshore inside the buoy rather than onshore.
-Take note that the current CETO 5 generation being deployed for the Perth Wave Energy Project has an onshore power generation.
-Placing the power generation within the buoy removes the need to attach pumps, accumulators, and other hydraulic components to the seabed, avoiding the requirement for offshore heavy lift vessel capacity and reducing the offshore installation and maintenance time and cost.
+Placing the power generation within the buoy removes the need to attach pumps, accumulators, and other hydraulic components to the seabed.
+This removes the requirement for offshore heavy lift vessel capacity and reduces the offshore installation and maintenance time and cost.
+CETO 6 is essentially more economically viable.

-As of February 2015, the Perth Wave Energy Project is providing electricity and desalinated water to HMAS Stirling in Garden Island, the largest naval base in Australia.
+The Perth Wave Energy Project is providing electricity and desalinated water to HMAS Stirling in Garden Island, the largest naval base in Australia.
 Carnegie Wave Energy also has projects in Ireland, Bermuda, and Canada.

-Advantages and Disadvantages of the CETO System
+Advantages and Disadvantages of the CETO Wave Technology

 The advantages of the system include all of the advantages of wave-energy technology.
 However, because the specific system also doubles as a desalination facility, it has double-purpose and closed-loop functionality.
 The technology is still far from perfect because of its notable disadvantages and limitations.